Why to Avoid Using a Family Member as a Court Interpreter

 Court interpreters must be neutral.

 Family members acting as interpreters for relatives can put a court case in jeopardy simply because family members are not neutral parties, no matter how you look at it.
-They usually have some type of interest in the case at hand, whether it be personal, emotional or monetary.
+They have some type of interest in the case at hand, whether it be personal, emotional or monetary.

 In fact, a family member’s emotional involvement can even result in a tendency to protect the client from bad news.
 That could mean mistranslations in the courtroom — and even worse news for your case and your client.